 The next big Mars transit is when he conjoins Uranus on August 1.
 This triggers the Saturn-Uranus square again, only this time from Uranus’ half.
 Both Mars and Uranus are also exactly conjunct the North Node at this time too, which might give us a bit of a preview for what to expect during eclipse season later this year (more on that below).

 Mars conjoining Uranus may accelerate the Uranian disruptions that have been constantly challenging Saturn for the last year.
 Watch for more unexpected and disruptive events to occur, particularly in the realm of food, finance and land, which will have Saturn scrambling to try to contain the chaos and impose order again.
 If I had to pick a time for land-based natural disasters like earthquakes or mud slides, this would be a top contender.

 And now we get to Mars retrograde.
 The warrior planet gives us a spooky Halloween retrograde station on October 31 at 25 Gemini.
-Mars will spend the next five months in Gemini – he stations direct on January 13, 2023 and doesn’t leave Gemini until March 25, 2023.
+Mars will spend the next seven months in Gemini – he stations direct on January 13, 2023 and doesn’t leave Gemini until March 25, 2023.